Haoming02/sd-webui-vectorscope-cc/README.md

 ##### Scaling Settings
 Previously, this Extension offsets the noise by the same amount each step.
-But due to the denoising process , this may produce undesired outcomes such as blurriness at high **Brightness** or noises at low **Brightness**.
+But due to the denoising process, this may produce undesired outcomes such as blurriness at high **Brightness** or noises at low **Brightness**.
 Thus, I added a scaling option to modify the offset amount.

 > Essentially, the "magnitude" of the default Tensor gets smaller every step, so offsetting by the same amount will have stronger effects at later steps.
 This is reversed on the `Alt.` Tensor however.